programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 {% include figure.html filename="azure_handwriting_colab_step_5_enter.png" alt="A prompt to enter the Key." caption="Figure 6.
 Entering the Key when prompted." %}

-Running the cell will store the key and endpoint URL as environment variables within Python's `os` library, which will allow Python to use these values to communicate with Azure.
+Running the cell will store the key and endpoint URL as environment variables in memory using Python's `os` library, which will allow Python to use these values to communicate with Azure.
 The expected printed result is this:

 ```
 Success, COMPUTER_VISION_SUBSCRIPTION_KEY is loaded.